LBNL-ETA/FMLC/docs/stackedclasses.md

 ## query_control
 Trigger computations for controllers if the sample times have arrived.
-In single thread mod, each call of query_control will trigger a computations for each controller in the system.
+In single thread mod, each call of query_control will trigger a computations for each controller by calling `self.run_controller_queue` for each group of dependent controllers serially.
-In multi thread mod, each call of query_control will trigger a computation for one controller within each task.
-Tasks are assigned based on input dependency.
+In multi thread mod, each call of query_control will trigger a computations for each controller by calling `self.run_controller_queue` for each group of dependent controllers parallely.
 Inputs:
 * now(float): The current time in seconds since the epoch as a floating point number.

 Implementation Logic:
 * Save and clear the logs in memory if needed.
 * For each `task` in `self.execution_list`:
+  * If `self.parallel` open a thread calling `self.run_controller_queue`, else call it serially
-  * If the task is not running and a new step is needed:
+* If `self.parallel`, join all the threads

+## run_controller_queue
+Sequentially compute steps for each controller in queue.
+In a single thread mod, each controller runs to completion on the main thread while in the multithreaded version, we open a thread and handle timeouts.
+Inputs:
-    * Let the first controller in the task do control.
-Update the `self.execution_list`.
+* task(dict): Represents the controller dependency queue (stored in task["controller"])
-  * If `task['running']` still shows the task is running.
+* now(float): The current time in seconds since the epoch as a floating point number.

+Implementation Logic:
-    * If a controller in the task got stuck, reset.
+* For each controller in task["controller"], we:
-    * If the previous controller has finished executing and there is a succeeding controller, let the succedding controller do control.
-    * If the last controller has finished running, update `task['running']` to be `False`
-    * If the quenue in `self.finished_controllers` gets clogged up, reset.
+   * Either serially or parallely call `self.do_control` for each input

 ## do_control
 In single thread mod, this function will perform the actual computation of a controller.